JerryYuanJ/happy-mock-webpack-plugin/README.md

   If you set it to `true`, every time you change your mock files, the browser will automatically refresh to make sure you can get the lateset data.
 If it's `false`, you need to refresh the browser by yourself to make it.

-  > Note: this field works only when `lazy=true`, otherwise the cache will take priority
+  > Note: this field works only when `lazy=true`, otherwise the cache will take priority and you need to restart the app to get the updated mock files.

 ## LICENSE